-I’ve been asked a lot of times (mostly by Koreans) about how my husband’s parents reacted when he decided to date and marry a foreigner.
-Also, all the people that I’ve met here in Korea have actually asked me if we live with my in-laws or not.
-Now, here’s my story.
+I’ve been asked a lot of times, mostly by Koreans, how my parents-in-law reacted when Hubby decided to date and marry a foreigner.
+Most people that I’ve met here in Korea have also asked me if we live with my in-laws or not.
+Here’s my story.

 Living in Korea

 Hubby lived independently in Seoul even when he was still single.
 When we arrived in Korea, we also got our own place.
 We would only visit my parents-in-law every weekend.
 It was a good decision to live on our own because I was quite stressed and uncomfortable due to language barrier.
 I couldn’t understand them and I couldn’t express myself well.
-It was just so hard to communicate and deal with them without Hubby’s assistance.
+It was not easy to communicate with them without Hubby’s assistance.
 What was funny was that my parents-in-law loved to talk to me even though they knew I couldn’t understand what they were saying.
-LOL.
 My mother-in-law (Omonim hereafter) wouldn’t mind spending the whole day telling me their family’s stories while feeding me with all the food in their fridge.
-Honestly, it was a serious struggle for me to listen and to understand her.
+Honestly, it was a serious struggle for me to understand her.
 As time went by, our communication got better -chatting and hanging out with them became a fun weekend activity for me.

 Unfortunately, my father-in-law got sick and was bedridden for more than a year.
 He eventually died of diabetes and old age.
 He died in my arms; I was holding his hand and we were alone in the room when he took his last breath.
 At that moment, I promised him that I would take good care of Omonim and Hubby.
 It was heartbreaking to see him die before my eyes.
 If he only knew how hard I tried to practice speaking Korean so that I could have a deep conversation with him; but he was already gone! 😦

 Most Korean women are against the idea of living with their in-laws especially if their husband is not the eldest son.
 They would make all the excuses to avoid such living condition.
-Hubby was hesitant about bringing out the idea of living with Omonim because he didn’t want me to feel like he was imposing his culture on me.
-I know how much he honors and loves his mom though he is not showy of his emotions.
-I grew up with a family of strong values and I believe that he doesn’t need to be the eldest son to take care of his mom.
+Hubby was hesitant to bring up the idea of living with Omonim because he didn’t want me to feel like he was imposing his culture on me.
+I know how much he honors and loves his mother though he is not showy of his emotions.
+I grew up with a family of strong values and I believe that he doesn’t need to be the eldest son to take care of her.
 I assured him that he would never be alone in doing so because I will always be on his side.
-I love and respect my husband; so I value the people who are important to him and the things that make him happy.
+I love and respect him; so I value the people who are important to him and the things that make him happy.

 Though living with my mother-in-law gives us joy and peace of mind, it is also quite challenging.
-I’ll share more about our life together in my next posts.
-How about you?
-Do you live with your parents-in-law?
-If you live with your Korean parents-in-law, how is it?
-Please feel free to share your stories on the comment box below.
-I would love to read them. 🙂
+I’ll share more about our life together in my future posts.